digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Cost effective 1.5th of the cost of s3 standard
 - Objects stored in the glacier class are cold objects, and they aren't ready for use.
-- to get access to glacier objects you need to perfrom a retrieval process, you pay for the retriveal process
+- to get access to glacier objects you need to perform a retrieval process, you pay for the retrieval process
 - Glacier has a first byte latency  = minutes or hours
-- Glacier Retrival Types:
+- Glacier Retrieval Types:
     - <ins>Expedited (1 - 5 mins)</ins>
     - <ins>Standard (3 - 5 hours)</ins>
     - <ins>Bulk (5 - 12 hours)</ins>